willminck/HW_364/README.md

 ![Ron Swanson from Parks and Recreation, dancing](https://media.giphy.com/media/iOz3p2txHIo4U/giphy.gif)

-For example, a logged in user could save several different gif collections with different names -- *Excited Gifs*, *Happy birthday gifs*, whatever they want. (**Example page screenshots will follow shortly, but you can already get started with the templates and complete directions given!**)
+For example, a logged in user could save several different gif collections with different names -- *Excited Gifs*, *Happy birthday gifs*, whatever they want.

 You will be: